cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 .. rubric:: Putting CDAP into Production

-The Cask Data Application Platform (CDAP) can be run in different modes: **In-memory mode** for unit testing and continuous integration pipelines, **Standalone CDAP** for testing on a developer's laptop, and **Distributed CDAP** for staging and production.
+The Cask Data Application Platform (CDAP) can be run in different modes: **In-memory CDAP** for unit testing and continuous integration pipelines, **Standalone CDAP** for testing and development on a developer's laptop, or **Distributed CDAP** for staging and production.

 Regardless of the runtime mode, CDAP is fully-functional and the code you develop never changes.
 However, performance and scale are limited when using in-memory or standalone